 - Washbag – Biodegradable shampoo and soap, flannel, toothbrush and paste, comb, small towel.

-- Travel plug – Once out of major cities, few basins or baths have plugs.
+- Travel plug – Once out of major cities, few basins or baths have pins.

-- Repair kit – Needle, strong thread, scissors, safety pins, rubber bands, etc.
+- Repair kit – Needle, firm thread, scissors, safety pins, rubber bands, etc.